Author Spotlight

 Adam Nayman

-Adam Nayman is a critic, lecturer, and author in Toronto.
-He writes on film for the Ringer and Cinema Scope, and has written books on Showgirls, Ben Wheatley, the Coen brothers, Paul Thomas Anderson, and David Fincher.
+Adam Nayman is a critic, lecturer, and author based in Toronto.
+He writes for the Ringer, Reverse Shot, the New Yorker, and Sight and Sound, and teaches cinema studies at the University of Toronto.
+He has written several books on film, including the ECW Pop Classics entry It Doesn’t Suck: Showgirls and illustrated critical monographs on the Coen brothers, Paul Thomas Anderson, and David Fincher for Abrams.

 Deep Dives